 return sum(partial_outputs)

-Even when those dependencies are removed and therefore correct results are ensured, performance can still be hindered by hardware-level effects.
-One common bottleneck is cache contention, where multiple processor cores compete for access to shared cache resources.
-One specific manifestation of this issue is false sharing, which occurs when multiple cores access data stored in the same cache line.
-To fully appreciate this issue, it's essential to grasp how CPU caches operate.
+One common bottleneck is cache contention, where multiple processor cores compete for shared cache resources.
+A manifestation of this issue is what's known as false sharing, where multiple cores simultaneously access data stored in the same cache line.
+To understand why this degrades performance, it helps to first review how CPU caches work.

-Processors use caches to store copies of frequently accessed data.
-They represent a smaller and faster memory unit than RAM, and are organized into fixed-size blocks called cache lines (typically 64 bytes).
-When data is needed, the processor first checks the cache.
-If the data isn't found, this must be retrieved from RAM and store a copy in the cache, a process that's significantly slower.
+Processors rely on caches to hold copies of frequently accessed data.
+These caches are much smaller but significantly faster than main memory (RAM), and they're organized into fixed-size blocks called cache lines (typically 64 bytes).
+When the processor needs a piece of data, it first checks whether it's already present in the cache.
+If not, the data must be fetched from RAM and placed into a cache line, a process that's considerably slower.

-When multiple cores access data within the same cache line, the transfer of information is governed by a cache coherency protocol.
-The goal of this protocol is to ensure consistency across cores.
-However, the protocol can create inefficiencies: even if one core accesses data that remains unmodified, the presence of altered data within the same cache block may trigger invalidation of the entire line.
+Likewise, when multiple cores access data within the same cache line, the transfer of information is governed by a cache coherency protocol.
+Its goal is to ensure consistency across cores.
+However, the protocol can create inefficiencies: even if one core accesses data that remains unmodified, any modification to another value within the same cache line may cause the entire line to be invalidated.
 As a result, all cores are forced to reload the block, despite the absence of a logical need to do so.
 This phenomenon, known as false sharing, leads to unnecessary cache invalidations and refetches.
 The outcome is a notable degradation in program performance, particularly in workloads where threads frequently update their variables.

 x = rand(10_000_000)